mimolol/Mimolol/README.md

 **I also do development on asp.net in C#, on Node.js and others.**

-I should soon be publishing some of these projects here.
+I should soon be publishing some of these projects here, or make thoses already here public.

 ***Come visit [My Portflio](http://mimolol.github.io/)***